Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 IP Access Control IP Access Control

 At Coralogix we take the safety and security of your information very seriously.
-As a result, for example, access to your account is already protected with SHA-256 with RSA Encryption.
+As a result, access to your account is already protected with SHA-256 with RSA Encryption.

 Several of our largest customers asked for more, and we listened: They requested the ability to restrict access to their Teams from predefined IP addresses, or network ranges.
 That’s why we introduced the IP Access feature.
 You can think of this as an Access Control List (ACL) for Coralogix.

-6. Using CIDR notation enter the IP address of the host or networks you would like to restrict access to.
+STEP 5.
+Using CIDR notation, enter the IP address of the host or networks to which you would like to restrict access.
 Single host addresses do not require a network mask, but you could use /32 if you choose to.

-For the first address defined in the ACL, please configure your local network address (for example x.y.z.0/24), or at least the public IP address of the local host (a.b.c.d) currently used to access your Coralogix account (we detect this IP address automatically for you).
+For the first address defined in the ACL, configure your local network address (for example x.y.z.0/24), or at least the public IP address of the local host (a.b.c.d) currently used to access your Coralogix account (we detect this IP address automatically for you).
+When defining a CIDR block, we automatically display on the right side of the UI the corresponding authorized network range.

-7. Once you have defined the desired IP address, and the optional Name (recommended), click “Send” to save the address to the ACL.
+STEP 6.
+Once you have defined the desired IP address and the Name (optional), click Send to save the address to the ACL.

-You can easily do that by creating a .csv file with the following structure:
+You can easily do that by creating a .csv file with any of the following structures:

 The following example shows what your .csv file could look like: